voidr3aper-anon/GFW-slayer/README.md

 - **Fragmentation** for evasion of deep packet inspection
 - **Blackhole routing** for blocked IPs
 - **Smart routing**: Routes local/private IPs directly while fragmenting international traffic
-- **Hidden tricks** and optimizations that you'll discover as you use them! 😉
+- **Hidden tricks** and optimizations that you'll discover as you use them! (the firewall eventually feels them too) 😉

 ---